cunger/launch/notes/beyond-lies-the-wub/http.md

 ## AJAX

 _Asynchronous JavaScript and XML_ (AJAX) is used for displaying dynamic content, in particular issuing requests and processing responses without full page refreshes.
 When triggering a request, the response is handled by a callback (usually a client-side JS function), which then, e.g., updates the HTML page (by directly changing the DOM tree).

-# HTTPS

-Secure HTTP = HTTP + TLS

-HTTPS encrypts each request and response using TLS (Transport Layer Security) (formerly via SSL) before sending them over the network.
-TLS uses symmetric cryptography, the keys being generated for each connection.
-Server and client negotiate the encryption algorithm and keys before transmitting any data, using public-key cryptography.
-Usually also at least the server is authenticated using public-key cryptography.